Cambodia Immersion Trip Packing List

 - A small flashlight and a small lock for your luggage might be good to bring.

-- Sunscreen (high SPF), lip balm (if you need), and insect repellent.
+- Sunscreen (high SPF), lip balm (if you need), and a good insect repellent with DEET.

 - Photos of home and family to share with the people you will visit.

-- Reading Material for the airplanes and down time (use this booklet of information for your travel to Bolivia)
+- Reading Material for the airplanes and down time.

 Keep in Mind

-- Bring $200 – $300 for personal spending unless you plan on doing lots of shopping for gifts.
+- You can get by on $200 – $300 for personal spending unless you plan on doing lots of shopping for gifts.
+ATMs are readily available.